 Moisture content is the most critical property that affects the flowability of starch.
 Starch shipped by railcar or stored for extended periods in silos stands a greater potential for moisture exposure.
 As a result, if the starch is being pneumatically conveyed into a processing system, the blower used to move the air line must be sized to meet the system.
 If ambient or storage vessel moisture is an issue, an inline air dryer that is powerful enough to extract the moisture is an effective aid in maintaining the flow of starch.

-If the starch arrives at the processing facility in large bulk bags, the frames used to discharge the bags usually require additional accessories to completely empty the bags and prevent any fine starch particles from escaping into the
+If the starch arrives at the processing facility in large bulk bags, the frames used to discharge the bags usually require additional accessories to completely empty the bags and prevent any fine starch particles from escaping

 Starch will tend to "rat hole" or bridge in hoppers, completely blocking the flow of the material, causing a shutdown while it is removed and elevating the risk of starch dusting or spillage.
 Feed hoppers should be designed with proper geometry, with as smooth a surface as possible and may need to incorporate devices such as air fluidizers or vibrators to dislodge starch from hopper walls or mechanical agitators to promote flow.
 A hopper screen above the receiving vessel will help protect the operators if the starch is being dumped manually into a hopper that is equipped with agitating devices.